chrisagrams/MS-Encoding-Competition/README.md

     - To establish the baseline, we run a MSFragger search using default parameters on the `test.mzML` file.
 The result files are compressed and stored within `output/test.zip`.
 Note, this step will not re-run if `test.zip` is present inside of the output directory (as running the search on the original mzML file for each iteration is redundant).
 - Step 3: **Encode the binary**
     - The code inside of `transform` is built into a Docker container and ran utilizing the extracted binary from Step 1.
 The encoding function you provide inside of `transform/encode.py` is executed, and results are exported to `output/transformed.npy`.
+    - The `encoder` function within `encode.py` is provided with a Pandas DataFrame with the following columns: `mz` (m/z), `int` (intensity), `ms_level`, and `retention_time`.
+Each row represents a mass spectrum with index equaling the index of the original mzML file.
+The `mz` and `int` columns contain an array representing the full binary of that spectrum. **Only perform transformations on the `mz` and `int` columns.**
+    - The `encoder` function returns a Pandas DataFrame that will be exported to file.
+Any NumPy data type can be stored within the cells for `mz` and `int` columns. **Ensure your transformations are applied to the returned DataFrame.**
+    - When you first clone this repository, you'll find an initial encoding implementation in `encode.py` in the `encode_log_transform` function.
+This function simply performs a $log_2$ transformation on the intensity values.
 - Step 4: **Decode the binary**
     - Utilizing the built `transform` container, the encoded binary from Step 3 is decoded and exported to `new.npy` utilizing the decode function you provide in `transform/decode.py`.
 The decoded binary is written to `output/new.npy`
+    - When you first clone this repository, you'll find an initial decoding implementation in `decode.py` that reverses the $log_2$ transformation performed in `encode.py` by applying $2^x$ inside the `decode_log_transform` function.
 - Step 5: Reconstruct the mzML file.
     - Here, we reconstruct the mzML file using the transformed binary (after encoding and decoding) utilizing the same implementation as found in Step 1.
 The transformed mzML file is located under `output/new.mzML`
 - Step 6: Run MSFragger on transformed mzML file.